 At STEP Physical Therapy, we are trained to recognize the signs and symptoms of a concussion, perform appropriate testing to determine specific effects, refer to appropriate healthcare professionals if necessary and treat the specific symptoms.
 Our goal is to return you to your prior level of function as quickly as possible.

 Our Biodex System complements treatment by not only providing numerous treatment strategies, but also to help track and monitor patient status/progress.
-We also utilize the SCAT2 (Sport Concussion Assessment Tool) in addition to many self-report and objective measures to provide the best chance at full recovery.
+We also utilize the SCAT5 (Sport Concussion Assessment Tool) and the King-Devick Test in addition to many self-report and objective measures to provide the best chance at full recovery.

-Pre-screening and post-screenings are absolutely FREE for athletes!
+Pre-season and post-injury screenings are available for athletes!

-We offer pre- and post-concussion screenings to athletes involved in any sport, particularly those involving impact.
-Screenings are FREE of charge and are performed in clinic at STEP.
+We offer pre-season and post-concussion screenings to athletes involved in any sport, particularly those involving impact.
+Screenings are 15-20 minutes in length and are performed in clinic at STEP.
 Pre-injury screening is beneficial for athletes because it provides a baseline measure in which to compare if a concussion does occur.
 If changes in symptoms or function are apparent compared to the baseline testing, treatment may be pursued in order to resolve these limitations in order to return the athlete to sport performance.

 The post-injury assessment provides detailed information regarding the severity and extent of the concussion.
 Medical follow-up with a physician may be necessary to adequately manage the condition and treat symptoms resulting from injury.
 Physical therapy is often a necessary treatment approach to help manage symptoms, treat orthopedic or neurological effects and encourage safe return to activity.